03ShreyanshGoel/bingeit-movie-app/README.md

 # bingeit-movie-app
 BingeIt is a feature-rich Netflix clone designed to provide an immersive streaming experience.
-This project showcases modern web development practices like- JavaScript, React, and Firebase
+This project showcases modern web development practices like- JavaScript, React, and Firebase, to mimic design and functionality of Netflix.